dragonflyoss/Dragonfly/docs/cli_reference/dfget.md

 ### ${HOME}/.small-dragonfly

-This directory is created by dfget when you first time start it.
+This directory is created by dfget when you start it for the first time.

 ```text
 .small-dragonfly/